Cold granular targets slow the bulk freezing of an impacting droplet: Results

-As $\Delta T$ further increases, $\tau_{f}$ becomes shorter and meets the second milestone, the inertia timescale $\tau_i=(D_0+2Z_c)/U$.
-Here, the deformation of the substrate, $Z_c$, is taken into account, following Ref.~\citenum{Zhao2015} and \citenum{Zhao2017}.
-The inertia timescale measures the action period of impact force~\cite{Soto2014,Eggers2010,Roisman2009} that dominates the initial liquid penetration into the granular substrate.
-Another critical undercooling degree $\Delta T_r$ is thus defined by $\tau_{f} = \tau_i$.
-For $\Delta T>\Delta T_r$, the pores in the substrate are closed by solidification during early impact, and subsequent liquid-grain mixing is significantly suppressed (see Fig.~\ref{f.res_mass}c), referred to as the \textit{rapid-freezing} process.
-As shown in Fig.~\ref{f.pheno}d, this regime corresponds to a proliferation of $\Delta\beta$, reclaiming its isothermal value.
-The calculated $\Delta T_r$ is found in a range of \numrange[range-phrase = \text{--}]{31}{42}\si{K} and increasing with $U$, as $\tau_i$ is inversely proportional to $U$.
-The calculated $\Delta T$ range matches the observed transition between the freezing and rapid-freezing regimes.
-However, experiments do not display the velocity dependence for $\Delta\beta$ versus $\Delta T$.
+The computed $\Delta T_r$ lies within the \numrange[range-phrase = \text{--}]{31}{42}\si{K} and increase with $U$, as $\tau_i$ is inversely proportional to $U$.
+The calculated $\Delta T_r$ matches the observed transition interval between the basin and the plateau of $\Delta \beta$.
+Nevertheless, experiments do not display the velocity dependence for $\Delta\beta$ against $\Delta T$.
 One plausible reason is the effective pore dimension sampled during the impact.
 The pore size in a sphere packing varies with the local packing density or coordination number~\cite{Dollimore1973,Aste2006}.
-Close to the packing surface, the effective packing density is much lower than $\phi$ (see Fig.~\ref{f.res_mass}d Inset).
-The effective pore size $\hat{d}_p$ thus varies with the penetration depth of the liquid, $l$, during $\tau_i$.
-To reach the value of $\hat{d}_p$ used above, the liquid must penetrate the first layer on the surface at least, \textit{i.e.,} $l\gtrsim d_g$.
+Near the packing surface, the effective packing density is much lower than $\phi$.
+The effective pore size $\hat{d}_p$ thus varies with the penetration depth of the liquid, $l$, during $\tau_i$ (see Fig.~\ref{f.res_mass}d Inset).
+For $\hat{d}_p$ to reach the previously used value, the liquid must penetrate at least the first grain layer on the surface, \textit{i.e.,} $l\gtrsim d_g$.
 It can be shown that $l\sim\sqrt{U}$~\cite{Zhao2017}.
-If we assume that $\hat{d}_p$ is inversely proportional to $l$ to the first order of approximation, then $\tau_{f}\sim\hat{d}_p^2\sim 1/l^2\sim 1/U$.
-The dependence of $U$ in $\tau_{f}$ and $\tau_i$ cancel out, leading to a much weaker influence of the impact velocity.
-We will later discuss the justification of this hypothesis in experiments.
+Assuming $\hat{d}_p$ is inversely proportional to $l$ to the first order of approximation, then $\tau_{f}\sim\hat{d}_p^2\sim 1/l^2\sim 1/U$.
+The $U$ dependency in $\tau_{f}$ and $\tau_i$ would cancel out, leading to a much weaker influence of the impact velocity.
+The justification for this hypothesis will be discussed later.